-When Brendan and Danelle acquired the farm, their dream was to secure a sanctuary for the owls, where they would be protected and looked after, a piece of habitat that would always belong to them.
+When Brendan and Danelle aquired the farm now known as the Owl Sanctuary, their dream was to secure a place for the owls where they would be protected and looked after, a piece of habitat that would always belong to them.

 The Sanctuary is the only one of its kind in the world.
-Owls can be observed visiting the various feeding platforms around The Sanctuary, every single night.
-Many have taken up residency in the Owl Houses where they breed year after year.
+Owls can be observed visiting the various feeding platforms around the Sanctuary every single night.
+Many have taken up residency in the Owl Houses erected on the farm, where they breed year after year.

 Brendan and Danelle, following a life-long passion for the protection of wildlife, are committed to the conservation of vulnerable species and have dedicated their lives to the cause.